 Step 3: Collect evidence

 You will want to narrow down your options and set up a defensive strategy in case the problem gets worse.
-The best strategy in this case would be to collect evidence.
+The best strategy, in this case, would be to collect evidence.
 You need to play the subject’s game without making it obvious that you are digging for information.
 It is imperative to analyze the subject and learn their mannerisms and personality in order to accomplish this.
 In this regard, you are essentially learning to use their personality flaws as methods to gain access to information.
 Most people are not master manipulators, and even those people will end up slipping eventually.

 Step 4: Be assertive and then disengage.

 Anytime you engage with an attacker or harasser, you risk adding fuel to the fire.
-Many harassers tend to get their fuel from reaction, if it is not monetarily motivated.
+Many harassers tend to get their fuel from a reaction, if it is not monetarily motivated.
 Even if it is monetarily motivated, disengagement will still be the best option.
 Harassers, stalkers, and bullies are mentally weak by nature.
 They cannot live and let live.
 These individuals thrive on control over others because they feel insecure and rejected from those that they feel owe them something.

 This is the time that you need to show strength.
 Do not act irrational, emotional, or involved.
 Always remain calm, logical, and to the point.
 You must demand that the subject cease and desist politely, or face possible legal consequences.
 Do not make threats of harm or lawsuits.
 Simply state that the harassment will not be tolerated.
 Then stop responding, and never respond again (Really) and document everything.